C-D-Lewis/hom-mc-server/README.md

 ## Run in Docker

-> The `scripts/start-docker.sh` builds and runs the container.
+The `scripts/start-docker.sh` script builds and runs the container all in one.

-Install Docker:
+Alternatively, Install Docker:

 ```
 curl -sSL https://get.docker.com | sh